Summoner Wars

-Summoner Wars is a videogame developed by Plaid Hat Games and Playdek, and based on the 2009 board game of the same name.
+Summoner Wars is a mobile video game developed by Plaid Hat Games and Playdek, and based on the 2009 board game of the same name.
 The iOS version was released on July 4, 2012.
 The Android version was released on May 15, 2014.

 Both versions are now unavailable, having not been updated for upgraded versions of the mobile operating systems.

-Critical reception
+In 2021, the Summoner Wars: Second Edition board game was released, along with an accompanying online version.

+Reception

 The game has a Metacritic score of 86/100 based on 5 critic reviews.